astrahalora/Growthgenier/README.md

 ### Install dependencies

-Open the terminal and navigate to the client directory.
+Open the terminal and navigate to the server directory.
 Once inside, run this command:

 ```
 npm install